reusmana/planning_study_hometest/README.md

    ```

-2. the create the db on mysql then migrate the db
+2. you must be create db first, this is db name "plan_study_db" then migrate or running this script

    ```bash